ecbush/xenoGI/README.md

   . parseGenbank.py runs through the genbank files and produces input files that are used by subsequent code.
-  . runBlast.py does an all vs. all blast of the genes in these strains.
+  . runBlast.py does an all vs. all protein blast of the genes in these strains.
 The number of processes it will run in parallel is specified by the numThreads parameter in the parameter file.
-  . calcScores.py calcualtes similarity and synteny scores between genes in the strains.
+  . calcScores.py calculates similarity and synteny scores between genes in the strains.
 It is also (mostly) parallelized.
   . xenoGI.py identifies horizontal transfer events.
 It is partly parallelized.